Messie breeding in Hungary

 The pictures and videos leaked to the "Krone" really take your breath away.
 They show: A large contingent of police, Hungarian media representatives and animal rescuers stand unannounced in front of the Messie farm of an Austrian woman who runs a large-scale "dog breeding station" there.
 Because the word "breeding" is probably not appropriate here.

 Between garbage, skeletal parts and dirt, around 200 dogs live behind barred crates that have absolutely nothing to do with species-appropriate and loving breeding.
-At first glance, one might suspect a particularly tragic case of "animal hoarding" - the pathological collection of animals until everything gets out of hand.
+At first glance, one might suspect a particularly tragic case of "animal hoarding" - the pathological collecting of animals until everything gets out of hand.

 But this case is different.
 This state of affairs is probably deliberate, as the animal owner Brigitta M. is reportedly no stranger to the situation.
 "As far as we know, Ms. M. has several reports of animal cruelty and illegal trading, as well as an existing ban on keeping dogs in Austria.
 That's why she moved to Hungary and we became aware of her," says animal rights activist Miskolczi.